dvormagic/gormt/README.md

 # gormt
-Allow to use custom structs as JSON columns through go generics.
+Allow to use custom structs as columns through go generics.